sbcclashibi/website/_posts/commentary/2023-05-17-commentary-ascension-year-a.md

 ---
-title: "Commentary: Ascension of the Lord"
+title: "Commentary: The Ascension of the Lord"
 layout: reader
 description: "Theme: Go, therefore, and make disciples of all nations."
 feature_image: posts/commentary-ascension.jpg